Skip to main content

-Nearly 56 million Americans are 65 and older, with projections estimating that the population of older adults will grow to 94.7 million in 2060.1 On average, a 65-year old can expect to live another 17 years.2 For most older adults, good health ensures independence, security, and productivity as they age.
-Unfortunately, millions struggle every day with challenges such as chronic diseases, falls, physical inactivity, oral health concerns, and behavioral health issues—all of which can severely impact quality of life.
+For most of us, good health ensures independence, security, and productivity as we age.
+Yet millions of older adults are living with such challenges as chronic diseases, falls, physical inactivity, oral health concerns, and behavioral health issues—all of which can severely impact quality of life.

 • Older adults are disproportionately affected by chronic conditions, such as diabetes, arthritis, and heart disease.
 Nearly 95% have at least one chronic condition, and nearly 80% of have two or more.3